ardatan/graphql-tools/docs/source/schema-transforms.md

 Delegating resolvers are generated to map from new schema root fields to old schema root fields.
 These automatic resolvers should be sufficient, so you don't have to implement your own.

 The delegating resolvers will apply the operation transforms defined by the `Transform` objects.
 Each provided `transformRequest` functions will be applies in reverse order, until the request matches the original schema.
-The `tranformResult` functions will be applied in the opposite order until the result matches the outer schema.
+The `tranformResult` functions will be applied in the opposite order until the result matches the final gateway schema.

 ### transformSchema

 For convenience, when using `transformSchema`, after schema transformation, the `transforms` property on a returned `transformedSchema` object will contains the operation transforms that were applied.
-This could be useful when manually delegating to the original schema from an outer schema when [schema stitching](/schema-stitching/), but has been deprecated in favor of specifying subschema ids.
+This could be useful when manually delegating to the transformed schema, but has been deprecated in favor of specifying the transforms within a subschema configuration object.
 See the [schema stitching](/schema-stitching/) docs for further details.

 ## Built-in transforms